 I found the printer’s tray for $10 recently at an antique shop and fell in love.
 I am using it to display the treasures my son brings in from the outdoors.
-Currently the feathers really feel like fall to me so they are front and center.
+Currently, the feathers really feel like fall to me so they are front and center.

 I could not resist adding in one of my house plants and a large basket sits atop this surface as well.
 This one houses odds and ends as well as some caps that belong to my husband.

 That caddy is sitting on another one of the cube storage systems from BHG.
-You can find a variety of configurations at Walmart.
-This one is the Better Homes and Gardens 3-Cube Organizer!
+You can find a variety of configurations at Walmart and this one is the Better Homes and Gardens 3-Cube Organizer!

 I will tell you that the Better Homes and Gardens Small Galvanized Bin that is holding everything is also available at Walmart.
 Gorgeous!
-Plus they are super sturdy.
+Plus, they are super sturdy.
 I have mason jars inside of most of them organizing the contents of nuts, bolts, and more.
 These bins are perfect for containing these heavier items.

-Below the sink I needed to corral all of the boots that are part of life out here.
+Below the sink, I needed to corral all of the boots that are part of life out here.
 I looked at traditional boot trays but they just did not seem to be “me”.
 Then it hit me one day….old Coke crates!
 They are the perfect boot trays and add more to the farmhouse style I am going for in this room.

 Just in case you are somehow curious about the remaining corner in this room, the doors hide our laundry area which will be the topic of another makeover I am sure.
 The hallway to the right in the picture below leads to the bathroom.

-- Better Homes and Gardens Square 4-Cube Organizer $37.96
+- Better Homes and Gardens Square 4-Cube Organizer= $37.96

 - Better Homes and Gardens Wooden Milk Crate $15.88 x 4 = $63.52

-- Vintage printer’s tray $10
+- Vintage printer’s tray= $10

-- Better Homes and Gardens 3-Cube Organizer $37.96
+- Better Homes and Gardens 3-Cube Organizer= $37.96

 - Better Homes and Gardens Small Galvanized Bin $7.47 x 3 = $22.41

-GRAND TOTAL = $194.73
+GRAND TOTAL = $171.85